rinpharma/whitepaper_ROI/roi_summit.md

    e.
 Quality
    f.
 Finance

+  What do we need to demystify?
+    a. no cost saving
+    b. validation conceptions
+    c. proprietary is plug and play
+    d. not all or nothing (risk management)

+Notes:
+- invest to realise cost saving
+- core areas
+  - new hires (training)
+  - innovations (shiny, quarto, stats methods)
+  - cost / vendor lock in
+  - enterprise AI

 ## Open Disscussion
+- Ask for names.
 - Request for concrete examples
 - What data would the audience value to be convince decision makes?